Britons Voting Abroad

 If you want to understand the detail better, you can read the Explanatory Notes here.

-This bill is not a Government Bill but a Private Member’s Bill.
+This bill was not a Government Bill but a Private Member’s Bill.

 What is a Private Member’s Bill?